Brewing process made easier with PLC unit.

-The schema shows the cool and warm water distribution in the brewery system.
+Scheme of the cool and warm water distribution in the brewery.

-Hot water from the boiling room goes to the wort chiller, where the heat is extracted and distributed to the utility water (marked as PWH in the shema).
-To the wort chiller go two cooling sources - 1 from the well and 1 from the cool water tank.
-The water tank is used for tub cooling in the taproom and for both cooling curcuits of the fermenting storage tanks.
-The heat from water tank is extracted with a heat pump to hot water tank which is further reused in the hotel central heating and shower water supply.
+Hot water from the boiling room goes to a wort chiller, where the heat is extracted and distributed to a utility water supply (marked as PWH in the schema).
+The wort chiller is cooled by two cooling lines - one is fed from the water well and one from the cooling water tank.
+The water in the cooling water tank is used for cooling of tubs in the taproom and for feeding fermenting storage tanks cooling circuits.
+The heat from the water tank is extracted with a heat pump into the hot water tank - the hot water is then re-used for central heating and shower water supply.
 The heat is also re-used for the brewing itself instead of heating the water repeatedly for each brewing process.

-In the hotel there are 7 UniPis of which 3 are used for the brewery regulation.
-Each part of the brewery was equipped with required meters and sensors - digital thermometers, pressure meters, electricity meters, ultrasound flowmeters etc. The relay-controlled parts in the project are three-way valves, pumps, chillers, shut-off valves of the cooling curcuits, heaters in the boiling room or even the lights in the room.
-Whole project includes over 150 data points, their states periodically measured and their stored to database.
-UniPi digital inputs for eample are used for pulse counting of flowmeters, where each rotation sends a pulse, or other meters and sensors.
+In the hotel, there are 7 UniPis of which 3 are used for the brewery regulation.
+Each part of the brewery is equipped with required meters and sensors - digital thermometers, pressure gauges, energy meters, ultrasound flowmeters etc. Three-way valves, pumps, chillers, cooling circuit shut-off valves, boiling room heaters and room lighting are controlled by relay modules.
+The whole project contains over 150 data input points with their states being periodically measured and stored to a database.
+An example: digital inputs of our UniPi units are used for pulse counting of flowmeters, where each rotation of the flowmeter sends a pulse, or for a data measurement of other various sensors.

-The system runs on Mervis.
-It allows local and remote overview and control of multiple controller units over SCADA (Supervisory Control And Data Aquisition).
-It has a HMI and web interface.
+Our system is using Mervis system.
+The Mervis allows both local and remote monitoring and control of multiple controller units, using SCADA (Supervisory Control And Data Aquisition).
+It also features an HMI and web interface.

-Mervis programming is in accordance with IEC 61131-3 stanndard.
-The building of the brewery took 6 months yet the programming itself took a week.
+Mervis programming is in accordance with the IEC 61131-3 standard.
+The building of the brewery required 6 months of work - the programming took only a week.